bacionejs/editor/README.md

 Q: This is cool and all, but programming on a phone is just not worth it.
 It's so inefficient.
 Why don't people just buy a used laptop?
 They're as cheap as a phone these days.
 A: In my village, 90% have a phone but no computer or reliable internet.
 My solution gives them a **taste** of programming with what they have.

+Q: How is this better than editors on the Play store?
+A: The built-in keyboard and efficient editing support.

 Q: Can I remove all the included games?
 A: Yes, this will help make the editor more responsive